sundowndev/WinnersNeverStop/README.md

 ### Responses

-The response code will never be in the response.
-However, `success` key will always be present.
+Note: the HTTP response code will never be in the response.

 Validation error example: